Best Books About Philosophy

 What are the best books about philosophy?

 Our curated list features the top books about philosophy based on expert reviews and reader recommendations.
-Popular picks include "The Geography of Thought" by Richard E. Nisbett.
+Popular picks include "The Matrix and Philosophy Welcome to the Desert of the Real" by William Irwin.

 Where should I start with philosophy books?